Navigating the Shift: A Comparative Analysis of Web Search and Generative AI Response Generation: Introduction

 In this paper, we present a large-scale empirical study to dissect these differences.
-We systematically compare the outputs of leading generative AI services (GPT-4, Claude, and Perplexity) against Google Search and its native AI, Gemini, across two critical axes: querying for popular entities with abundant pre-training data and niche entities with limited data.
+We systematically compare the outputs of GPT-4o, Claude 4.5 Sonnet, and Perplexity Sonar Pro against Google Search and Gemini 2.5 Flash across two critical axes: querying for popular entities with abundant pre-training data and niche entities with limited data.
 Our analysis focuses on (1) the domains consulted and their classification; (2) the freshness of the cited URLs; and (3) the demonstrable effect of LLM pre-training on the final answer.
-Through this multi-faceted comparison, we reveal the distinct logics of "web search" and "AI search."
+Through this multi-faceted comparison, we reveal the distinct logics of ``web search'' and ``AI search.''
 We conclude by contrasting the emergent strategies for Answer/Generative Engine Optimization (AEO/GEO) \cite{aggarwal2024geogenerativeengineoptimization, wan2024evidencelanguagemodelsconvincing, kumar2024manipulatinglargelanguagemodels,chen2025generativeengineoptimizationdominate} with traditional SEO, outlining the new landscape of information discoverability.
 Our findings provide a crucial foundation for understanding the reliability, biases, and economic implications of generative AI as an information source.